L1rola/Agriculture-Optimization-Model/README.md

 # 1. Business Background <a class="anchor" id="overview"></a>

   - **Who is the client?
 Business Domain?**
-  1. Our clients are the farmer coops: A farmer coop (Unica, Agroponiente, La Union) is an intermediary between farmers and buyers.
+  1. Our clients are the farmer coops: A farmer coop (Unica, Agroponiente, La Union, etc) is an intermediary between farmers and buyers.

 # 2. Business Problems <a class="anchor" id="overview"></a>